I am a writer from Aotearoa New Zealand.

 My previous books include the genre-bending Travelling with Augusta: 1835 and 1999, part memoir, part love story, part history of women’s travel.
 I’m interested in what happens to people on the move and I’ve written a book on the history of women wanderers in fiction, poetry and travel books, Women Wanderers and the Writing of Mobility.
 As part of this, I got to edit a new edition of pioneering feminist Mary Wollstonecraft’s dazzling 1796 travel book.
 I’ve also published two poetry books, short stories, and co-edited a collection of personal essays, Extraordinary Anywhere: Essays on Place for Aotearoa New Zealand.
 Places where my writing has appeared include Lithub, The Ninth Letter, Spinoff, Landfall, the Guardian.

 Awards for my writing include a Michael King Writers Residency and Creative New Zealand grants.
 I was a Commonwealth Scholar in the UK, did a PhD at Princeton University, and until the end of 2022, I was a Professor in Creative Writing and English at Massey University, Wellington, where I am now an Honorary Research Associate.
-I am a member of the NonfictioNOW International Board and, with Tina Makereti, co-chaired the steering committee for NonfictioNOW2021.
+I was a member of the NonfictioNOW International Board and, with Tina Makereti, co-chaired the steering committee for NonfictioNOW2021.

 I live in Te Whanganui a Tara, Wellington, near the south coast, with my partner and twin daughters.